The Private Wealth & Private Client Review: Italy

 Recognition of foreign trusts

 Italian civil law does not regulate trusts, but trusts regulated by foreign laws are recognised in Italy pursuant to the Hague Convention on the Law Applicable to Trusts and on their Recognition, which was ratified by Italy in 1989.
-Furthermore, in 2016, specific civil law provisions have been introduced to regulate trusts created for the benefit of individuals with qualifying disabilities.
+Furthermore, in 2016, specific civil law provisions were introduced to regulate trusts created for the benefit of individuals with qualifying disabilities.
 In any event, the settlement of assets into a trust is considered a gift from a succession law perspective, therefore it is relevant to the calculation of the value of the estate of the deceased for the purpose of calculating the reserved quota (see Section III.ii).

 Tax regime of trusts